 Spinel Facts and Photos

-The spinels in our photograph which is clickable are on display in the Harvard Natural History Museum, Massachusetts, USA.
-Photo by Stone Mania ©
+The spinels in our first photograph are on display in the Harvard Natural History Museum, Massachusetts, USA.
+Photo by Stone Mania.

 The red spinel in our second photo is on display in the Natural History Museum Los Angeles.
 Photo courtesy of Stan Celestian.
 Both photos are clickable and redirect to the original non-compressed image.